henne49/dbus-opendtu/README.md

 /data/dbus-opendtu/install.sh
 rm main.zip
 ```
-⚠️ Check configuration after that - because service is already installed an running and with wrong connection data (host, username, pwd) you will spam the log-file, also check to set right minimal log level as possible
+⚠️ Check configuration after that - because service is already installed an running and with wrong connection data (host, username, pwd) you will spam the log-file, also check to set right ⚠️minimal log level⚠️ as possible

 ### Change confighm.ini
 Within the project there is a file `/data/dbus-opendtu/config.ini` - just change the values - most important is the deviceinstance, custom name and phase under "DEFAULT" and host, username and password in section "ONPREMISE".
 More details below: